rbanffy/appengine-fixture-loader/README.md

 appengine-fixture-loader
 ========================

-A simple way to load Django-like fixtures into the datastore.
+A simple way to load Django-like fixtures into the local development datastore.